 For campers, there are hookups at Fetlar Hall with shower facilities and a washing machine and dryer: fetlarhallbookings@gmail.com.
 You can also wild camp, but if on private ground you should ask the landowner's permission.
-If you check at the shop or the museum they can usually help you with where to go.
+If you check at the shop or the museum they can usually help you with where to go and who to ask.